Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Dân tríBáo Dân trí02/10/2023

-The courage of the person who does the job
+The courage of those who believe that

 Bản lĩnh của người làm nghề phải thất nghiệp thì dân mới ấm no - 1